 Fuel for your gut

-Eating a spectrum of plant-based foods in-turn phytonutrients is not only protective to the body and helps it to function well, but it also helps support a healthy, well-balanced gut microbiome.
+Eating a spectrum of plant-based foods, and in-turn phytonutrients, is not only protective to the body and helps it to function well, but it also helps support a healthy, well-balanced gut microbiome.
 This is the ecosystem of trillions of bacteria which reside inside us, working to help support our digestion of food, aiding metabolic processes, influencing capacity to fight pathogens, and signalling messages to our brains which impact our mental and emotional wellbeing too.

 The research tells us that dietary diversity means a more diverse and robust gut microbiome which in turn is associated with positive health outcomes.
 What’s more, the microbiome of an obese person is measurably different to the microbiome of a lean person, so it may be that only by working on diet and lifestyle to address microbial imbalances, that stubborn weight may be lost.